-4. Foreign Contractors/Collaborators and U.S. Institutions with Foreign Subcomponents.
-Foreign organizations (including direct Contractors, Subcontractors, Grant Recipients, Sub-recipients, and subcomponents or collaborating partners to U.S. Recipients) are subject to DHS approval for work involving animals.
-All entities involved in activities under this Award must comply with their own applicable national and regional/local regulations, standards and guidelines.
+Foreign Contractors/Collaborators and U.S. Institutions with Foreign Subcomponents.
+Foreign organizations (including direct Contractors, Subcontractors, Grant Recipients, Sub-recipients, and subcomponents or collaborating partners to U.S. Recipients) are subject to all DHS requirements for work involving animals.
+All entities involved in activities under this Award must comply with applicable national and regional/local regulations, and standards and guidelines equivalent to those described for U.S. institutions (e.g., Title 9, C.F.R, Chapter 1, Subchapter A; Public Health Service Policy on Humane Care and Use of Laboratory Animals; the Guide for the Care and Use of Laboratory Animals; and the Guide for the Care and Use of Agricultural Animals in Agricultural Research and Teaching).
 The Recipient must provide CAPO documentation sufficient to illustrate this compliance.
 The CAPO will evaluate compliance measures for these institutions on a case-by-case basis to determine their sufficiency.
 The Recipient must not initiate nor provide funds for the conduct of work involving animals at foreign institutions under this Award without formal written approval from the CAPO.